DOCUMENTATION · v4.0

 Individual plans

-Starter ($9/mo) - 50 workflows, everything in Free, unlimited manual sync, workflow tagging, PNG/CSV export, 25 AI analyses/mo, 3 audit reports/mo.
-(Flow Timeline is not included on Starter - it's available on Free, Growth, Pro, and Enterprise.)
+Starter ($9/mo) - 50 workflows, dependency map, conflict detection, AI health scores, changelog, unlimited manual sync, workflow tagging, PNG/CSV export, 25 AI analyses/mo, 3 audit reports/mo, 2 workflow copies/mo.

-Pro ($29/mo) - 300 workflows, everything in Growth, full canvas toolkit, SVG/PDF export, auto-sync, 200 AI analyses/mo, 25 audit reports/mo.
+Pro ($29/mo) - 300 workflows, everything in Growth, full canvas toolkit, SVG/PDF export, auto-sync, 200 AI analyses/mo, 25 audit reports/mo, 2 workflow copies/mo.

-Agency Growth ($149/mo) - up to 10 portals, unlimited workflows per portal, all features, 600 AI analyses/mo pooled, 50 audit reports/mo.
+Agency Growth ($199/mo) - up to 10 portals, unlimited workflows per portal, all features, unlimited workflow copies + bulk, 600 AI analyses/mo pooled, 50 audit reports/mo.

-Agency Pro ($399/mo) - up to 30 portals, unlimited workflows per portal, all features, 1,500 AI analyses/mo pooled, 90 audit reports/mo.
+Agency Pro ($399/mo) - up to 30 portals, unlimited workflows per portal, all features, unlimited workflow copies + bulk, 1,500 AI analyses/mo pooled, 90 audit reports/mo.

 Agency Enterprise (custom) - for partner agencies that exceed Agency Pro's 30-portal / 1,500-AI / 90-audit envelope.
 Negotiated limits, dedicated support, custom SLA.
 Contact us for pricing.